Cancers and Specialties

 The prostate is the organ that sits below the bladder and in front of the rectum – the last part of the intestines.
 It sits in front of the seminal vesicles, which are the glands that make most of the fluid for semen and where the urethra passes.

-Because it usually grows very slowly, prostate cancer doesn’t tend to cause any symptoms until it’s at a more advanced stage.
-There are some types of prostate cancer, however, that grow aggressively and can spread quickly causing a sudden onset of symptoms.
+Because it usually grows very slowly, prostate cancer is generally curable and sometimes can be observed.
+However, there are some types of prostate cancer that grow aggressively and can spread quickly, causing a sudden onset of symptoms.

 Some common signs and symptoms you need to be aware of may include: